DiegoLibonati/Slider-React/README.md

 ];
 ```

-In the `Main.jsx` component we are going to have a state called `person` that will contain all the information of the persons.
+In the `Main.tsx` component we are going to have a state called `person` that will contain all the information of the persons.
 In the `index` state we will store the position of the `person` array to show the index of that array.
 In `handlePrevBtn()` it will be executed when clicked and will subtract 1 to that index, in `handleNextBtn()` we will add 1 to that index.
 Then we have a useEffect that will check every time the `index and person` changes to see if the index we are trying to access exists.
 Finally there is another useEffect that works as an Automatic Slider, every 3000 seconds a value will be added to the index every time that index changes it will enter this useEffect:

 ```
-const [person] = useState(people);
+const [person] = useState<Person[]>(people);
-const [index, setIndex] = useState(0);
+const [index, setIndex] = useState<number>(0);

-const handlePrevBtn = () => {
+const handlePrevBtn: React.MouseEventHandler<HTMLButtonElement> = () => {
   setIndex(index - 1);
 };

-const handleNextBtn = () => {
+const handleNextBtn: React.MouseEventHandler<HTMLButtonElement> = () => {
   setIndex(index + 1);
 };